nus-cs2113-AY2021S2/ip/README.md

 Now you have 2 tasks in the list.
 ___________________________________________
 ```
-Exception:
+Exception 1:
-* No deadline DESCRIPTION
+* No Deadline DESCRIPTION
 * Example: `deadline`
 * Example of expected output: